UIGF-org/UIGF-org.github.io/docs/en/standards/UIGF.md

 * We strongly recommended you to write programs that do import independently of the ordinal position of the columns, for maximum compatibility
-* If the values of some of the non-essential fields are omitted, please keep the table header and the corresponding columns will be empty
+* If the values of some of the non-essential fields are omitted, please keep the column header and the corresponding columns will be empty

 | Column Header     | Required                                                                                 |
 |-------------------|------------------------------------------------------------------------------------------|